ext/npm-pkg-lint/README.md

 If `--tarball` is used `package.json` is extracted from the tarball.

+To read from stdin use `--tarball -`.
+This can be used to quickly examine packages from https://www.npmjs.com/:

+> curl -s \$(npm view lodash dist.tarball) | npx npm-pkg-lint -t -

 ## Disallowed files

 Disallows certain files from being included in the package tarball.